10 Best Sources of Potassium Reviewed

 Where You Live and Accessibility

 Potassium deficiency is a serious issue, especially for runners and athletes.
 More formally known as “hypokalemia,” potassium deficiency is often characterized by a lack of energy and general fatigue or weakness, muscle cramps, constipation, and an irregular heart beat.
-These symptoms are generally seen in those hypokalemia patients who have potassium levels around 3 – 3.5 mmol/L. It’s important to be aware of your potassium levels so that if you have a deficiency you are changing your diet with the help of your doctor to include potassium rich foods like the ones on our list, as well as choosing supplements that are right for you if necessary.
+These symptoms are generally seen in those who have potassium levels around 3 – 3.5 mmol/L. It’s important to be aware of your potassium levels so that if you have a deficiency you are changing your diet with the help of your doctor to include potassium rich foods like the ones on our list, as well as choosing supplements that are right for you if necessary.
 It’s also important to be aware of you potassium levels so that if you have too much potassium you’re not overloading on something your body doesn’t need!

 The foods on our list can all be classified as being apart of a healthy diet – all provide multiple nutritional benefits and can easily fit into most specialty diets, including Whole 30, the Paleo diet, ketogenic diets, etc. Most are fruits and vegetables, or animal sources, and fit well into a holistically health lifestyle.
 If you’re worried about getting adequate potassium in on one of these diets, don’t be!